Leica M-A: Design

-The Leica M-A is very similar to the Leica M3, which was produced by Leica from 1954 to 1966.
+The specifications of the Leica M-A are very similar to the Leica M4-P, with exterior features resembling the Leica M2, which was produced by Leica from 1958 to 1968.
 The Leica "red dot" has been deliberately omitted.
 Viewed from the side the M-A is also noticeably slimmer than its digital counterparts.
-The camera is enclosed in all-metal using chromed brass top & bottom covers.
-The camera comes in black or silver chrome finish.
+The camera is enclosed in all-metal using chromed brass top & bottom covers, as opposed to the aluminium top cover of the M4-P. The camera comes in black or silver chrome finish.

 Features

 The stripped-down features of the M series cameras camera allows the photographer full manual control of all the settings without automation.
-The ISO dial at the back of the camera is purely decorative and serves only as a reminder.
+The ISO dial at the back of the camera serves as a reminder of the sensitivity of the loaded film.
 The camera is compatible with a wide range of M-mount Lenses from 16 to 135 mm.
 A lever allows the photographer to change the framing lines to suit three different pairs of lenses: 28/90 mm, 35/135 mm, and 50/75 mm.